 - Twilio short codes are automatically charged to your credit card or billed to your invoice once every three months, or once a year, whichever you choose.

 - Twilio will charge your short code payment to the primary credit card on file in your project, or to your invoice, regardless of your Twilio balance.
 You cannot pay for a short code by adding money to your Twilio project.

 - Your second short code payment will be collected two weeks before your lease renewal date.
-This ensures that we have successfully received your payment before your short code lease is due for renewal with the CSCA.
+This ensures that we have successfully received your payment before your short code lease is due for renewal with the leasing agency.
 If payment is not received, your lease will not be renewed.

-- Because carrier approval may take 18-12 weeks (or longer), it is possible that your short code may not be fully live before your second bill is due.
-You are required to pay for your short code throughout the approval process, even is approval takes longer than expected.
+- Because carrier approval may take a long time, it is possible that your short code may not be fully live before your second bill is due.
+You are required to pay for your short code throughout the approval process, even if approval takes longer than expected.

 - Subsequent billing periods will be every 3 or 12 months thereafter

 Note: the two-week period between your short code billing date with Twilio and your short code’s lease renewal date is not a grace period.
 If your payments are repeatedly late, your Account Manager will contact you to discuss other options.

 For an overview of short code pricing, please see How much does a Short Code cost?